Botender: Supporting Communities in Collaboratively Designing AI Agents through Case-Based Provocations: Field Study

 \subsection{Study Results}

-We present the findings from our field study in the following sections.
-Section \ref{ch6:sec:field_study:tasks} presents the types of tasks participants designed for their community bots and their perceptions of these tasks, as shared in the post-study survey.
+We present the findings from our field study in the following sections.\footnote{In the field study results, participant IDs are indicated with an S, and the groups they belong to are indicated with a G.} Section \ref{ch6:sec:field_study:tasks} presents the types of tasks participants designed for their community bots and their perceptions of these tasks, as shared in the post-study survey.
 Our results show that participants were able to design a wide variety of tasks tailored to their communities, and they felt these tasks reflected their unique community needs and culture.
 Section \ref{ch6:sec:field_study:cases} explores how participants collaborated using case-based provocations.
 Across the six communities, participants created a total of over 100 proposals and 800 saved test cases during the study.
 Analysis of the multiple-choice questions that participants answered after each proposal edit revealed they were more likely to iterate on proposals in response to Botender’s case-based provocations, which encouraged collective reflection and discussion about desirable bot behaviors.
 Feedback from the post-study survey provides further insight into how participants collaboratively improved and discussed bot designs based on opportunities identified through these cases.
 Finally, Section \ref{ch6:sec:field_study:system} presents additional feedback from participants on aspects of Botender's design, beyond the case-based provocations, that they found particularly helpful for collaborative bot design.
 These include the overall system workflow, seamless integration with the community platform, and the use of natural language for bot design.
 Overall, participants found that the bot behaved in ways that aligned with their needs and community norms, attributing this to the collaborative design process enabled by Botender.
-Over 97\% of participants expressed interest in continuing to use Botender after the study period.
+Over 96\% of participants expressed interest in continuing to use Botender after the study period.